shikijs/shiki/README.md

 import nord from 'shikiji/themes/nord.mjs' import js from 'shikiji/langs/javascript.mjs'

-// Import wasm as assets
+// import wasm as assets
 import wasm from 'shikiji/onig.wasm'

-// Load wasm outside of `fetch` so it can be reused await loadWasm(obj => WebAssembly.instantiate(wasm, obj))
+// load wasm outside of `fetch` so it can be reused await loadWasm(obj => WebAssembly.instantiate(wasm, obj))

 export default {